Skip to content

 Student life in Germany: Sperrkonto, visa, and the first semester

-Blocked account setup, student visa paperwork, part-time work rules, and how Indian students actually make it through year one.
+Blocked account setup, student visa paperwork, part-time work rules, exam registration, university enrollment, student discounts, and how Indian students actually make it through year one.

 Student health insurance in Germany: TK vs AOK, costs, and what changes at 30